zyonzarhaf/book_notes/functional_programming/the_recursive_book_of_recursion.md

 By contrast, the recursive case is a condition that triggers a recursive call.
 The recursive case must be designed in a way that makes each recursive call move closer to the base case (typically, by decreasing the value of at least one of its arguments with each call).

 Another important aspect of the recursive case is that the code can be split into two parts: the code before the recursive call and the code after it.
 If there are two recursive calls, there will be a section before, one between, and one after.
-This means that once the base case is successfully reached, the last function call will return a value, and then the code following the recursive call in the previous function will execute, returning some other value.
+This means that once the base case is successfully reached, the last function call will return a value, and then the code after the recursive call from the previous function will execute, returning some other value.
 This process continues until all frame objects are popped off the call stack, and this is what makes recursive functions a two-way trip.

 ## Recursion vs. Iteration